editorconfig/editorconfig-notepad-plus-plus/README.md

 * charset
 * root (only used by EditorConfig core)

+## Fix indentation

+In v0.5.0 a new menu item was added to the plugin named `Fix indentation`.
+This is very simple way to fix the indentation style (tabs or spaces) at the **beginning** of the line.

+It basically is the same as when you use `Ctrl+A` followed by `Tab` (to indent everything one level) and directly follow by `Shift-Tab` (to unindent everything back).
+It works most of the time, but only for the tabs/spaces at the start of a line, not at the end (like with comments at the end of the line are aligned).

 ## Bugs and Feature Requests

 Feel free to submit bugs, feature requests, and other issues to the